-Crafting Futures supports the future of craft, its practices and people.
+Crafting Futures was a three-year British Council global programme supporting the future of craft, its practices and people.

 The Crafting Futures programme in Azerbaijan was developed in partnership with Arts University Plymouth (AUP), Asmart creative hub and State Tourism Agency with the following objectives:

 - Provide an increased understanding of craft production and its relationship with craft education in each country.